Noel-Fredrick-au19/Noel-Fredrick-au19/README.md

 - 🔭 I’m currently working on **Full Stack Web Development**

-- 💬 Ask me about **Ask me about my journey from Mechanical Industry to Full Stack Development, or anything related to web development and technology.**
+- 💬 **Ask me about my journey from Mechanical Industry to Full Stack Development, or anything related to web development and technology.**

 - 📫 How to reach me **noel.frd123@gmail.com**